PIDP Grants: $488.6 Million for Port Infrastructure Development (FY 2026)

 Program Overview

-PIDP is authorized under the Infrastructure Investment and Jobs Act (IIJA) and codified at 46 U.S.C. § 54301.
+PIDP is authorized under the Infrastructure Investment and Jobs Act (IIJA) and codified at 46 U.S.C. § 54301, with FY 2026 supplemented by the FY 2026 Appropriations Act.
 The program's goal is to assist in funding projects that improve the movement of goods through ports and their intermodal connections.

 Key Program Details: